percona/pmm-doc/docs/get-started/HA.md

     !!! note alert alert-primary "Note"
         If you're running services on separate instances, you can remove the `--network` flag.

-    Now, HAProxy is set up and will direct incoming traffic to the leader PMM managed server.
-This ensures a highly reliable service by redirecting requests to the remaining servers if the leader server becomes unresponsive.
+HAProxy is now configured to redirect traffic to the leader PMM managed server.
+This ensures highly reliable service by redirecting requests to the remainder of the servers in the event that the leader server goes down.

 ### **Step 8: Accessing PMM**